-What makes Jira a powerful tool is the usefulness of the great number of built-in features offered.
-You can assign flexible and customizable permissions to any team members easily, for example.
+What makes Jira a powerful tool is the usefulness of the significant number of built-in features offered.
+You can assign flexible and customizable permissions to any team members efficiently, for example.
 Jira divides projects into four levels (4 phases) that entail project categories, Issues, Projects, and Sub-tasks.

-Jira can get cluttered easily if you have a lot of subtasks for a master task, which makes the workflow quite difficult to follow.
-Jira also comes with a learning curve and some find it difficult to understand and even consider it to be a complex solution.
+Jira can get cluttered easily if you have a lot of subtasks for a master task, which makes the workflow quite tricky to follow.
+Jira also comes with a learning curve, and some find it difficult to understand and even consider it to be a complex solution.